GildedPleb/hab-guide/src/pages/support.md

 Bitcoiners,

-Gilded Pleb here, pleasure to make your acquaintance.
-I have been around Bitcoin a long time, but this is my public debut.
+Gilded Pleb here, I have been involved in Bitcoin for a long time, but with a strong preference for remaining private, so this is my semi-public debut on a new yet pseudonymous account, pleasure to make your acquaintance!

-I have wanted to work on, in, or around Bitcoin for a long time.
-However, my love and deep respect of Bitcoin as well as my atypical background, have, for years, caused me to stop and say "Sure, but how to break into that space, what can I bring to the table?"
+I have wanted to work on, in, or around Bitcoin for years now.
+However, my love of and deep respect for Bitcoin as well as my atypical background, have, for a long time, caused me to stop and say, "Sure, but how to break into that space, what can I bring to the table?"

 In pursuit of that end, in 2018, I learned to code.
 But that alone shouldn't be enough.
 So, in 2019-2022, I worked as a Full Stack developer at a transportation